How Divorce Affects Immigration Status in the U.S.

 If you marry a U.S. Citizen, you are in the U.S., and you are otherwise eligible, you may apply for a green card - in other words, you may apply to become a lawful permanent resident in the U.S. This is also referred to as adjusting your status in the U.S. The end result is a green card, assuming you are successful.

-If you have already been married for more than two years by the point in time that USCIS (‘Immigration’) grants your green card, then they will usually give you a permanent 10-year green card.
+If you have already been married for more than two years by the time that USCIS (‘Immigration’) grants your green card, they will usually give you a permanent 10-year green card.
 If you receive the 2-year conditional green card only, you must later apply to remove the conditions on your green card and apply for your permanent 10-year green card.

 If you only receive a 2-year green card, when must you apply to remove your green conditions and ask for your 10-year permanent green card?
 It depends.
 If you remain married still, then you may apply as early as 90 days before the expiration of your 2-year green card, but you must apply by the expiration date of your 2-year green card.